Serhii Rudyk: Family

 Father Yaroslav Demianovych (1947), mother Taisia Mykolaivna (1948).

 Together with his wife Marianna brings up three children: sons Maksym (born in 1999), Ivan (born in 2006) and a daughter Evhenia (born in 2012).
+Mr Rudyk lost his wife Mrs Marianna and his two sons years ago on a Russian airstrike attack.

 Achievements

 He is the author and co-author of more than 20 scientific works on the questions of state management, public society development and migration problems, in particular: